KaterinaWalter/webdocs/docs/unit01/unit1project.md

 <div class="task" markdown="block">

-1. Make your navigation links look nicer by adding some simple styles:
+1. Make your navigation links (`a` tags) look nicer by adding some simple styles:
    ```css
    a {
      color: purple;